sun mountain 50M/20M/50K/25K

 There will be tarps set up at check-in, one for each aid station location, along with duct tape and sharpies.
 Runners are allowed one bag per location and should be labeled with: name, bib number, and aid station name.
 Our volunteers will be transporting the bags to to the aid station and back to the finish once they close for the day.

-Runners can also leave a drop bag at the finish area for when they are done.
-Plan to bring the bag during morning check in and there will be a designated tarp/tent to leave it during the race.
+Runners can also leave a drop bag at the start/finish area for when they are done.
+Plan to bring the bag on the shuttle bus with you and at the start/finish area there will be a designated tarp/tent to leave it during the race.

-Runners can have drop bags at all of our full service aid stations, see the chart above for more info.
+Runners can have drop bags at the start/finish and at all of our aid stations except at Ridge Aid Station.

 For those not familiar with drop bags, it's a way for you to have certain items at specific aid stations.
 If you like to have a certain kind of nutrition or specific brand of electrolyte, you can put those in your bag and restock at the aid station instead of carrying it the whole way.
 Some people leave extra layers of clothing, gloves or hats, or dry socks in their bags.
 Runners are responsible for providing their own bag.